 There is a lot of confusion about the stone’s identity.
 The bright colors of this gem trick many gem lovers since they think it was emeralds, rubies, or sapphires.
 Even the name confuses many.

 The Dutch merchants who find this gemstone in Ceylon (Sri Lanka) named the gemstone ‘toramalli’, which means ‘mixed gem’ in Singalese, the language of Sri Lanka.
 The gem knowledge in the old days is not so advanced as today.
 And they just did not know that tourmaline was a different type of gemstone than the precious stones emerald, ruby, or sapphire.

 Tourmaline and Tiffany’s

 That changes in 1875 when a 20-year-old lad, named George Kunz, walks into the office of Tiffany’s in New York with green variety.
 He has found it in the Mine Mt Mica in Maine.
 Tiffany is well known in the world of precious stones and is the largest company in that field in the world.
 But they are only interested in precious stones.
 Kunz persuades Charles Tiffany to buy that fine green tourmaline and that is the start of the world leaders in colored gemstones of Tiffany’s.

 The biggest fan was a Chinese empress

-The greatest admirer was the Dowager Empress Ci Xi.
+The greatest admirer of this gemstone was the Dowager Empress Ci Xi.
 She bought enormous quantities of USA tourmaline, which she used in jewelry, headdresses, in buttons, but also for perfume and snuff bottles.
 The Dowager Empress lies in her grave on a pillow made of this stone.
 Her gemstone import was so important, that when the Chinese Empire collapsed in 1912, and the import stopped, the tourmaline economy in the USA nearly stopped too.